|

 of the Ringlemere gold cup.
 Non treasure finds are the remit

-Portable Antiquities Scheme.
+of the Portable Antiquities Scheme.